The Executive Programme alumni group has formed a Media Executive Network at the top level.

 • 8:30 - 10:00: What can we learn from other industries?

-Lombard Odier managed to develop and remain first class with 222 years of innovation and true vision.
-Henri Hentsch created the bank: help Geneva citizens overcome the economic crisis brought by French revolution.
-The service to Citizens was at the heart of the concept and value, then continued thanks to anticipation and values.
-We will hear from a Partner how Lombard Odier, a private bank, became an institution with values while maintaining its legacy.
-How did LODH fight to maintain them and keep high standards ?
-How did LODH cope with the disruption of digitization?
+Lombard Odier has remained first class in the financial sector with 222 years of innovation and true vision.
+Henri Hentsch created the bank to help Geneva citizens overcome the economic crisis brought on by the French Revolution.
+The service to citizens was at the heart of the concept and value.
+We will hear how this private bank became an institution with values while maintaining its legacy.
+How did they fight to maintain them and keep high standards?
+How did they cope with the disruption of digitization?

 • 10:00 - 10:30: Coffee break